-What Are New York State No-Fault Regulations And Do You Apply?
+What Are New York State No-Fault Regulations And Do I Apply?

 As New Yorkers, many of us know that we live and drive in a no-fault state…but what does that mean?

 Dating back to the 1970s, the New York State No-Fault Law was created in drivers’ best interest.
-In simplest terms, No-Fault Law ensures that insurance companies pay for automobile accident related medical expenses, which can include costs associated with lost wages, regardless of who carries the fault of the accident.
-Additionally, this protects the interests of the at-fault driver, as No-Fault Law prevents negligent parties from being sued personally—only through insurance.
+In simplest terms, No-Fault Law ensures that insurance companies pay for automobile accident related medical expenses and lost wages, regardless of who is at fault for the accident.

 - $25,000/$50,000 for bodily injury per person